 In 1993, Thomas Rollerson phoned a dream-granting agency for children and discovered no such place existed to honor the final dreams of adults.
 One year later, inspired by his late partner, Timothy Scott Palmer, and with the support of his community, he created Dream Foundation.

 Dream Foundation serves terminally-ill adults and their families by providing end-of-life Dreams that offer inspiration, comfort and closure.
-Over the past two decades, our Dreams have provided psychosocial and emotional support tailored to more than 27,000 terminally-ill adults and their families.
+Over the past 25 years, our Dreams have provided psychosocial and emotional support tailored to more than 32,000 terminally-ill adults and their families.

 We have built a nationwide community of hundreds of volunteers, hospices, health care organizations, committed individuals and corporate donors that support compassionate care for terminally-ill adults.
 Each year, they help us give life to 2,500 Dreams nationwide.

-Dreamers are at least 18-years-old, have a life expectancy of 9 months or less, and lack the resources to achieve their Dreams on their own.
+Dream recipients are at least 18-years-old, have a life expectancy of 12 months or less, and lack the resources to achieve their Dreams on their own.

 Dream Foundation serves terminally-ill adults and their families by providing end-of-life Dreams that offer inspiration, comfort and closure.